 To kind of go back to the point of how experiences impact behavior, one behavioral study found that once travel plans were set, vacationers experienced up to a 2-month boost in happiness in preparation for the trip (I know I did).
 And upon their return, the positive energy and relaxing mood could last up to two weeks post-trip.

-I was surprised to find posts from auto manufacturers during last year’s Thanksgiving weekend.
+I was surprised to find posts from auto manufacturers a few years ago over the Thanksgiving weekend.
 But it makes sense.
 By Thanksgiving, many local car dealers have already received shipments of cars for the new model year.
 That means Black Friday is not only a great time to buy a smart TV, but it’s also a great time to get a deal on a new car.

 The same is true if you’re buying a used car, whether from Craigslist or an auto auction.
 People are spending money on holiday gifts, but the holiday shopping season is also one of the best times of the year to save money on a new car purchase.